 Just like you, your little baby will need time to adjust to life outside the womb.
 Some pioneering pediatricians have some advice that will open your eyes and make this transition easier for your baby.

-Have you ever wondered why is it that most mammals are born landing on their feet and ready to start walking alongside their mothers just a few hours after birth, but human babies come into the world still unprepared for life outside the mother’s womb?
-The answer to this paradox lies in the highly complex brain that characterizes our species.
-A more independent human baby would require more time to further develop the nervous system and the resulting large head-size would make delivery impossible.
-Although human babies are born full term after 37 weeks of gestation, they are nonetheless developmentally premature and depend on their caregivers for survival.
-That’s why, for practical reasons, evolution relied on our social nature to help the baby thrive.
+Have you ever wondered why most mammal offspring are born standing and can walk alongside their mothers a few hours after birth, while a human baby is born unable to survive on its own outside the mother’s womb?
+The answer to this paradox lies in the highly developed brain that characterizes our species.
+A more independent baby would need more time to develop its nervous system, resulting in a larger head, making childbirth impossible.
+Although human babies reach full term at 37 weeks, they are still premature in terms of development and need a caregiver to survive.
+That’s why, for practical reasons, evolution has relied on our social nature to help the baby thrive.

-Reflecting on these implications, UCLA professor of pediatrics Dr. Harvey Karp proposed the term “fourth trimester” as a way of describing the period of rapid growth and adjustment you and your baby go through after childbirth.
-From the moment they arrive, babies start soaking up new information, interacting through trial and error, practicing new behaviors, and connecting with their surroundings in an increasingly complex and fast manner that will continue throughout their entire lives.
+Based on these implications, Dr. Harvey Karp, a professor of pediatrics at UCLA, proposed the term “fourth trimester” to describe the period of rapid growth and adaptation that both the mother and baby go through after birth.
+This is because, from the moment they are born, babies begin to absorb new information, interact through trial and error, practice new behaviors, and connect with their surroundings in a quick and complex way, and they will continue to do so for the rest of their lives.